Generally, I shy away from writing about matters of fact.

 produce, being essentially incontrovertible.
 Even if all the premises are

-wrong, no one can say for definite
+wrong, no one can say

 that the conclusion is when it’s just a matter of opinion.